 The Acropolis (Akropolis)

+A top Athens attractions is the Acropolis.
 Tourists often get the Acropolis confused with the Parthenon.
-Acropolis is the throned hill that the Parthenon and other famous Athenian ruins such as the Odeon Herodes Attitcus, Propylaea and Erectheion sit upon.
+The Acropolis is the throned hill that the Parthenon and other famous Athenian ruins such as the Odeon Herodes Attitcus, Propylaea and Erectheion sit upon.

 The name itself means ‘city on a hill’ and dates from the 5th century BC.
 Dominated by its main temple, the Parthenon, the Acropolis can be seen from all around the city of Athens.
 Admission: 12 € ticket good for four days.
 Students, seniors, disabled and ages under 18 are free with valid proof.